 The Program of Assertive Community Treatment (PACT) serves individuals living with a serious and persistent mental illness (examples: schizophrenia, schizoaffective disorder, bipolar disorder).
 It provides coordinated professional care and treatment in the individual's home or other community setting that includes a broad range of services to meet the individual's unique personal needs, reduce symptoms, and promote recovery.
 The program’s goal is to enable patients to live successfully in the community and avoid hospitalizations.
-The methods for community treatment developed by PACT have been adopted throughout Wisconsin and many other states, as well as the world.
+The model for community treatment developed by PACT has been adopted throughout the world.

 - Hope: The services provided are recovery-oriented.

 - Collaboration: Together, the PACT team and individual work toward positive outcomes.

 - Respect: The individual being served is the expert in their own experiences.

 PACT uses a team model to deliver services.
 These services may include: